captainzero93/ESP32-LaserCounter/README.md

 By using this project, you agree to abide by the terms of the appropriate licence based on your intended use.

+## License

+This project is available under a dual licence:

+1. **Non-Commercial Use**: For non-commercial purposes, this project is licenced under the Creative Commons Attribution-NonCommercial 4.0 International License (CC BY-NC 4.0).
+This allows for sharing and adaptation of the code for non-commercial purposes, with appropriate attribution.

+2. **Commercial Use**: Any commercial use, including but not limited to selling the code, using it in commercial products or services, or any revenue-generating activities, requires a separate commercial licence.
+You must contact the project owner to discuss terms before deployment.

+Please see the [LICENCE](LICENCE) file for full details on both licences.

+By using this project, you agree to abide by the terms of the appropriate licence based on your intended use.

 ## Acknowledgments

 - SecKC community for their initial support, feedback, and hosting the first presentation of this project
 - Espressif Systems for developing the ESP32 and providing excellent documentation and tools
 - Adafruit for their excellent libraries, especially the Adafruit GFX Library and Adafruit SSD1306, which are crucial for this project
 - The Arduino community for their extensive resources and support
-- All contributors who have helped improve this project through code contributions, bug reports, and feature suggestions ( and on Discord ).
+- All contributors who have helped improve this project through code contributions, bug reports, and feature suggestions (including those on Discord)